netskopeoss/K8S-OpenShift-CloudExchange/README.md

 --from-file=cte_cert.crt=<cert-file-name> \
 --from-file=cte_cert_key.key=<cert-private-key-name> -n $NAMESPACE_NAME
 ```
-**Note:** If you are using your existing SSL Certificates then Certificate file name must be `cte_cert.crt` and Certificate Private Key name must be `crte_cert_key.key` and must create the above secret.
+> Note: If you enable SSL certificates (Default: `true`), in this case your SSL certificates must be present at `certificates` dir at root and certificate and certificate private key with respective name `cte_cert.key` and  `cte_cert_key.key`.

 ### Step  3
 Go to the root level where all the deployment files are available.